 Pulp infections eventually spread to the root canal system of the tooth, and an abscess may result.
 Abscesses are swollen areas of inflammation around the tooth that collect pus.
 If you’re suffering from an abscess, you may be experiencing anything from slight tenderness to a dull ache or even extreme pain.

 At this point, you require root canal treatment to prevent the infection from spreading and to save the tooth.
 If you don’t have a root canal promptly, the infected abscess often spreads.
-You may have to lose the tooth by extraction, and undergo more invasive procedures to fight the infection and keep it from spreading to other teeth.
+You may have to lose the tooth by extraction and undergo more invasive procedures to fight the infection and keep it from spreading to other teeth.

 Depending on the severity of the infection, a root canal procedure may require from one to three office visits, but usually, your Stamford dentist can accomplish it in one visit.
 Your dentist first takes x-rays of your teeth to determine the extent of the infection.
-Once the tooth’s condition has been evauated, the oral surgery can begin.
+Once the tooth’s condition has been evaluated, oral surgery can begin.

-Your oral surgeon administers a local anesthetic to numb your tooth during the procedure and reduce any possible pain from the root canal procedure.
+Your oral surgeon administers a local anesthetic to numb your tooth during the procedure and reduces any possible pain from the root canal procedure.
 If you need it, other anesthetic options are available to ensure your comfort, including: